matejkostros/xkb-vim-remap/README.md

 <b>Note:</b> Script requires superuser privileges, so prepare your `sudo` password.

+<b>Note2:</b> For some layouts it is necessary to move the include at the end of the map, which script doesn't support yet.
+So follow the manual steps in this case

 It is also necessary to give execute flag as follows
 ```shell
 chmod +x install.sh